-These simple pecan pie bars taste just like pecan pie with a tender shortbread crust, and they are easy and quick to make.
-They are perfect for a crowd, and taste out of this world!
+These simple pecan pie bars taste just like pecan pie in bar form!
+They’re made with a tender shortbread crust and topped with gooey pecan pie filling.
+They’re easy to make and perfect for the holidays.

-I’ve fallen in love with pecan pie bars the moment I tried it.
-It’s a great snack to have around whenever I’m craving a piece of pecan pie.
+I fell in love with pecan pie bars the moment I first tried them.
+They’re a great dessert to have around whenever I’m craving a piece of pecan pie.
 It’s simple and tasty and perfect for a crowd.
 You can cut the bars big (for yourself) or smaller if you need to feed more people.

 These easy pecan bars are made of a simple shortbread crust that gets its delicious flavor from a combination of butter, sugar, and flour.
-The filling is gooey, creamy, caramel-y and loaded with pecans.
+The topping is a gooey, creamy, caramel-y pecan pie filling loaded with pecans.

 How to make pecan bars

-Making the filling is easy.
-Start by heating butter, maple, and sugar in a saucepan just until the sugar dissolves.
-The mixture will boil.
+- Make the filling.
+Start by heating butter, maple syrup, and sugar in a saucepan just until the sugar dissolves.
+Bring to a boil.
 Then, you’ll need to let the mixture cool until lukewarm before adding the eggs.
 Once cooled, add the rest of the ingredients except for the pecans, and mix until smooth.
-Stir in the pecans then spread that deliciousness over the crust.
+Stir in the pecans then spread that deliciousness over the warm crust.
 Bake until the filling appears set.

 More pecan goodies to try:

-Pecan pie bars are a tasty snack to make for a crowd or whenever you're craving a good old pecan pie but need a shortcut.
-The bars are made with a tender shortbread crust and a rich, caramel-y filling.
-If you have it, use powdered sugar instead of granulated sugar for the crust (not the filling), which gives melt-in-your-mouth texture to the crust.
-Substitute 100g granulated sugar with 100g powdered sugar (3/4 cup plus 2 tablespoons).
+These pecan pie bars are made with a tender shortbread crust and a rich, caramel-y pecan topping.
+If you have it, use powdered sugar instead of granulated sugar for the crust (not the filling), which gives a melt-in-your-mouth texture to the crust.
+Substitute 100g granulated sugar with 100g powdered sugar (¾ cup plus 2 tablespoons).
+Enjoy!